nkatzz/asal/README.md

 The domain file provides background knowledge and a language bias for learning.
 The comments in the domain file below explain the main structure and language bias definition.
 ```
-% We use the the attribute/1 predicate to specify attributes that can be used to synthesize SFAs
+% We use the the attribute/1 predicate to specify attributes that can be used to
+synthesize SFAs.
 ```

 ## Neuro-symbolic ASAL